MichaelCurrin/dotfiles/README.md

 ## Contributing

-Contributions are welcome - add a Pull Request.
+Contributions are welcome - add a Pull Request or create an issue.

 ## License